PadillaBraulio/NCloud/README.md

 First executes the docker.sh

-Second executes the apache.sh
+After executes the apache.sh

-Third executes the etcd.sh
+After executes the etcd.sh

 At this moment you will have ah etcd cluster, an mysql in docker and apache server installed in your machine. so, now you need to put some dummy data and grant permission to connetct in your mysql instance.